RenzoPretto/RenzoPretto.github.io/Tasks Accomplished in Sprint 1.md

-# Tasks Accomplised in Sprint 1
+# Tasks Accomplished in Sprint 1
 ## _Frontend_
 - Created a wireframe diagram for the website layout
 - Developed a homepage for the app